-Coffs Harbour City Council has been working with the NSW Office of Environment and Heritage (OEH), other government agencies and community representatives to progress the remediation of hydrocarbon-contaminated groundwater affecting an area in Coramba.
+Coffs Harbour City Council has been working with the NSW Environment Protection Authority (EPA), other government agencies and community representatives to progress the remediation of hydrocarbon-contaminated groundwater affecting an area in Coramba.

 Council received grant funding from the NSW Government via its Environmental Trust, to progress the remediation on behalf of the community.

 In essence, the remediation includes the installation of an "air sparge system with soil vapour extraction (SVE) and treatment".
-The location of the "air sparge system" will be within the alluvial sediments adjacent to the Orara River at the end of Martin Street.
+The location of the "air sparge system" has been within the alluvial sediments adjacent to the Orara River at the end of Martin Street.
 The system is intended to intercept contaminated groundwater before it can enter the river, and in doing so should assist in the reduction of hydrocarbon vapour release to the atmosphere.
-The installation and commissioning of Stage One of the remediation work is beginning in May 2011.
+The installation and commissioning of Stage One of the remediation work was completed in October 2011.

 Groundwater contamination was discovered in Coramba in 2002 when fuel odours were noticed by a resident near the Orara River.